Bathtub Not Draining

 Minerals from hard water can build up and constrict your pipes, slowing down drainage.

-- Vinegar and Baking Soda: Pour a mixture of vinegar and baking soda down the drain, followed by hot water to dissolve deposits.
+How to Fix It - Vinegar and Baking Soda Pour a mixture of vinegar and baking soda down the drain, followed by hot water to dissolve deposits.

-- Install a Water Softener: Prevent future build-ups by treating your water supply.
+- Install a Water Softener Prevent future build-ups by treating your water supply.

-Example: John installed a water softener after repeated issues with mineral deposits in his pipes, which improved his water flow significantly.
+John installed a water softener after repeated issues with mineral deposits in his pipes, which improved his water flow significantly.

 5. Damaged Pipes